frconor-ebook/meditations/_posts/2025-04-21-divine-mercy-sunday.md

 Our Lord asked Sister Faustina that the Sunday after Easter be celebrated as the Feast of Mercy, and be preceded by a novena beginning on Good Friday.
 He promised that those who go to Confession and Communion on that day will obtain a complete remission of all sin and all punishment.

-Our attitude should be one of total trust in Our Lord\'s divine mercy.
+Our attitude should be one of total trust in Our Lord\'s Divine Mercy.
 Jesus said, "Let no soul fear to come to me even if its sins be as scarlet.
 This feast emerged from the bosom of my mercy and is founded in the depth of my mercy."

 The Feast of Divine Mercy reminds us also of the many parables taught by Our Lord emphasizing God\'s mercy.
 God is a shepherd who leaves the ninety-nine sheep to go in search of the lost one (Matt.
 18:12-14).

 Often we think this is the basic attitude of any shepherd.

-But I heard somebody who in the mountains somewhere in Europe met a shepherd one time and stopped and asked him: "You know if you lose one of your lambs or one of your sheep and you have a whole pile of others, do you leave the ninety-nine to go after the one?"
+But I heard somebody who, in the mountains somewhere in Europe, met a shepherd one time and stopped and asked him: "You know if you lose one of your lambs or one of your sheep and you have a whole pile of others, do you leave the ninety-nine to go after the one?"

 He said, "No sir, I still have ninety-nine, no point in going after the one when I have ninety-nine."
 This attitude seemed to be the complete opposite of what Our Lord was speaking about in the Gospel of what He does as the Good Shepherd.